chingu-voyages/V58-tier3-team-38/README.md

 **List View:** Chingu Demographics displays Chingu data in a table.
 Clicking on table headers sort the data accordingly.
 The table has pagination and is responsive on mobile and tablet.

 **Map View:** Using Leaflet, Chingu Demopgraphics displays Chingu data on an interactive map.
 Pins are associated with countries Chingus are from.
-Pins contains basic demographic information such as gender, role type, and voyage role.
+Pins contain basic demographic information such as gender, role type, and voyage role.

 **Filter Functionality:** Users may filter map data by gender, country, role, role type, and current voyage.